Croome's winter plantings

 Even during the colder months, there’s lots of colour and structure to be enjoyed in Croome’s parkland.

 Lancelot ‘Capability’ Brown, the famous 18th century landscape designer, ensured that there was something interesting to see throughout the seasons at Croome.

-There’s a wonderful show of snowdrops in the Church Shrubbery in the first few months of the year and you can see Galanthus nivalis and Galanthus flora, both of which were noted in the 1824 guidebook, the Hortus Croomensis.
+There’s a wonderful show of snowdrops in the Church Shrubbery in the first few months of the year and you can see Galanthus nivalis which were mentioned in the 1824 guidebook, the Hortus Croomensis.